Franklin Township Park (Phillips Park) is conveniently located on north end of the township at 1119 Ravenna Road.

 - The pavilion is available for family reunions and celebrations on a first come, first served basis.

 There is ample parking in our paved parking lot.
-This family-oriented park is home to 6 tennis courts, a soccer field managed by the Kent Youth Soccer League, and contains a beautiful picnic pavilion and new playground.
+This family-oriented park is home to a beautiful picnic pavilion and new playground.

 * Visitors are reminded that the Ohio Revised Code 955.22 requires that except when lawfully engaged in hunting, the owner or handler of a dog shall not fail at anytime to keep the dog physically confined or restrained by a leash, tether, etc. to prevent escape and to keep the dog under reasonable control.